Ionworks

 Upload data from Maccor, Neware, BioLogic, Arbin, Novonix, and other cycler formats into one shared system of record.
 The ionworksdata Python library processes raw files through named readers and normalizes them into a common time-series format with automatically computed fields for capacity, energy, and step tracking.

 Data is organized around cell specifications, cell instances, and cell measurements.
 Every measurement links to its cell and experimental context.
-Time-series data, step summaries, and cycle metrics are stored as connected layers.
 Teams script the full ingestion pipeline in Python, making it repeatable across projects.

 02